Share this publication

 By Road: Suburban buses depart from Kifissos Station in Athens almost every hour.
 Bus trips take around 3 hours.
 You can also catch a bus from many other Greek towns.
 If you want to drive to Patra from Athens you would do so via Corinth on the 8a National Road.
 Calculate how much it will cost you to rent a car here!
 Get a quote for a rental car here.

 ▷ Where to stay for the Patras Carnival?

 There are a large variety of accommodation options in Patras that cater for all budgets and levels of comfort.
 We recommend staying near the city centre so you can easily get to the action.
-Take a look at the Parade Map above and you can find plenty of good accommodation options that are in walking distance.
+Take a look at the Parade Map above and you can find plenty of good accommodation options that are within walking distance.

-Book early because room availability becomes scarce the closer it gets to start of carnival!
+Book early because room availability becomes scarce the closer it gets to the start of carnival!
 Patras receives a huge number of visitors and it’s better to reserve a room and cancel later if your plans change, then trying to find a good last minute deal!
 Check out some great accommodation deals here!

 ▷ What to do and see in Patras?

 Patras is the third largest city in Greece, best known for its port that connects Greece with Italy.
-It is home to a gorgeous castle, sparkling harbor and more then 20,000 university students which have made Patras have an incredible nightlife!
+It is home to a gorgeous castle, sparkling harbor and more than 20,000 university students which have made Patras have an incredible nightlife!

 Some of the do not miss attractions include visiting the gorgeous Cathedral of Agios Andreas which was built in the 20th century in the Byzantine architectural style.
 Or visit the Archaeological Museum of Patras that is home to some many collections that give insight into the history of Patras and the region.